bukefalos/bsc-excercise/README.md

  - JAVA 8+

-## Build
+## Build / Run
-In order to prepare executable scripts, run in project root:
+There are two options:

+ 1. Use one of released version with executable scripts from *release* section
+ 2. Build the most up-to date version with executable scripts by simply running following command in project root:

     ./gradlew clean install

 After installation was successful, find binaries at `build/install/postalservice/bin` directory relative to root.